 KPC5 key is a key with a key lifetime generated by the 5G PKMF-1(Remote UE) and provisioned to the Remote UE.
 KPC5 key is not provisioned to the UE-to-network relay.

-KPC5-COM key is generated from the KPC5 key and is a key shared between the two entities (Remote UE and UE-to-network relay) that are communicating over PC5 unicast link.
+KPC5-COM key is generated from the KPC5 key and is a key shared between the two entities (Remote UE and UE-to-network relay) that are communicating over the PC5 unicast link.
 The KPC5-COM ID identified the KPC5-COM key.

 KSESS: This is a key that is derived by Remote UE and UE-to-network relay from KPC5-COM key and is used to protect the transfer of data between the Remote UE and UE-to-network relay.
 The actual keys (see next bullet) that are used in the confidentiality and integrity algorithms are derived directly from KSESS.